emc-openstack/smis-fc-cinder-driver/README.md

 ```
 $ sudo apt-get install python-pywbem
 ```
-* Setup SMI-S. Download SMI-S from PowerLink and install it following the instructions of SMI-S release notes.
+* Setup SMI-S. Download SMI-S from EMC's support website and install it following the instructions of SMI-S release notes.
 Add your VNX/VMAX arrays to SMI-S following the SMI-S release notes.
 * Register with VNX.
 * Create Masking View on VMAX.